An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 Hormone therapy is initially very effective, but after several years the cancer often starts growing again.
 Prostate cancer that no longer responds to hormonal treatment is called castration-resistant.
 (It was formerly called hormone-resistant or hormone-refractory cancer.)
 When castration-resistant prostate cancer advances and spreads throughout the body it is called metastatic castration-resistant prostate cancer (mCRPC).
 There are several treatment options, including new types of drugs.
 Most of these therapies prolong survival by a few months.

-Abiraterone (Zytiga) is a drug that is used for patients with metastatic castration-resistant prostate cancer who have already been treated with the chemotherapy drug docetaxel.
+Abiraterone (Zytiga) is a drug that is used for patients with metastatic castration-resistant prostate cancer and for people with high risk castrate-sensitive metastatic cancer.
 It blocks an enzyme called CYP17.
 The drug is taken as once-daily pills along with prednisone.
 Abiraterone is also approved for use for metastatic cancer prior to chemotherapy.
 Side effects may include joint swelling, fluid build-up in legs and feet, muscle discomfort, hot flashes, high blood pressure, and low levels of potassium in the blood.

-Enzalutamide (Xtandi) is a newer type of anti-androgen drug for men with advanced prostate cancer who were previously treated with docetaxel.
+Enzalutamide (Xtandi) is an anti-androgen drug for men with castrate-resistant prostate cancer that has or has not spread (metastasized).
 Enzalutamide is taken as a daily pill.
 Unlike abiraterone, it does not need to be taken along with prednisone.
 Its side effects are similar to abiraterone except that enzalutamide may increase the risk for seizures.

-In 2013, the FDA approved radium-223 injection (Xofigo) for treatment of metastatic castration-resistant prostate cancer that has spread to the bones but not to other organs.
+Radium-223 injection (Xofigo) is approved for treatment of metastatic castration-resistant prostate cancer that has spread to the bones but not to other organs.
 Xofigo is a radioactive medicine that binds to the mineral in bones.
 It targets and delivers radiation directly to bone tumors without damaging surrounding healthy tissue.
 In clinical trials, men treated with Xofigo lived about 3 months longer than those who did not receive the drug.
-This medication costs about $70,000 for six injections.

 Chemotherapy regimens may help extend survival time by several months.
 Side effects can be serious and may include gastrointestinal problems (nausea, vomiting, or diarrhea), fatigue, low blood cell counts, and increased risk for blood clots.
 Men who are considering chemotherapy should be sure to discuss with their doctors all potential side effects.

 Provenge extends survival time by an average of 4 months.
 Quality of life benefits are uncertain.
-In studies, side effects ranged from mild (chills, fatigue, fever, nausea, joint and muscle aches) to severe (stroke).
-Provenge is very expensive (about $93,000 a year), but some insurers, including Medicare, offer coverage for it.
+In studies, side effects ranged from mild (chills, fatigue, fever, nausea, joint, and muscle aches) to severe (stroke).
+Provenge is very expensive, but some insurers, offer coverage for it.

 - National Cancer Institute -- www.cancer.gov